rushatgabhane/cryptocurrency/README.md

 # What is PropertyCoin?
-PropertyCoin is a blockchain learning project, which can be used to allow people to buy stake in real assets like houses, commercial buildings, apartments etc.
+PropertyCoin is a blockchain learning project, which can be used to buy stake in real assets like houses, commercial buildings, apartments etc.